Whitetail dascyllus: Description

 Whitetail dascyllus is up to 10 cm in length but its common size is 6 cm and is white with three black vertical bars.

-It appears very similar to the closely related D. abudafur.
+It is morphologically identical to D. emamo, differing only in the sounds they make and their geographic distribution.
+It also appears very similar to the closely related D. abudafur.
 It may also be mistaken for D. melanurus, which has four black stripes instead of three.
 They have a small mouth, a flat spine, a black and white body with a large white spot between the eyes.

 In the first year of life, the damselfish grows to be about 6 centimeters.
 However, it is fully grown by the end of its second year and remains at around 10 centimeters for another three to four years until it dies.
 The colors remain the same throughout their lives and serve multiple purposes.
 It has been hypothesized that the bold contrast of black and white attract fish of the same species, yet display as a sign of their host coral's toxicity to potential predators.